Common Anesthesia Side Effects: What to Expect

 - Preventative medications.
 We can give prophylactic (preventative) medications to help reduce the risk of PONV.
 There are various drugs we can give alone or in combination, based on the level of risk and the risk/benefit ratio of each drug, because, yes, they have side effects, too.
 Sometimes, we can alter the type of anesthetic or the medications used if the risk is significant.

 - Hydration.
 We also try to make sure you are properly hydrated, especially if you have gone a long period of time before your surgery without liquids.

 Surgeons need to get the surgery done and cannot make significant alterations in procedure to avoid nausea and vomiting.

 - Anti-nausea medication.
 Surgeons can, at your request, prescribe an anti-nausea medicine along with the pain medicine that you will be taking.
 If you are prone to nausea and vomiting from the anesthetic, there is a good chance that the narcotic pain meds will make you sick, as well.
 So ask your surgeon in pre-op (before you are too out of it to remember) to prescribe the anti-nausea medicine.

 When coming out of anesthesia in the recovery, most people experience a profound sense of confusion and disorientation.
 It takes a while for the brain to actually wake up, even after you are conscious.
 Most people don't remember much after the pre-op sedative has been given.

-We only know at this point that older patients and patients of lower socio-economic status have a higher risk for POCD.
-Active and diligent research continues to try to pinpoint who is at risk, why it occurs and what, if anything, can be done to prevent it.
+At this point we know only that older patients and patients of lower socio-economic status have a higher risk for POCD.
+Active and diligent research continues to try to pinpoint who is at risk, why it occurs, and what, if anything, can be done to prevent it.